-If North Glory Cave has you curious to see more of this remarkable cave system, why not combine your visit with a self-guided tour of South Glory Cave just next door?
+If North Glory Cave has you curious to see more of this remarkable cave system, take a self-guided tour of South Glory Cave.
+This cave is located right next door and the self-guided tour is included in the price of your ticket.
 Back outside, there’s plenty more to do.
 Scenic Yarrangobilly River walk is nearby if you’d like to stretch your legs in the open air.
 Be sure to remember your swimmers for an unforgettable visit to magical Yarrangobilly Caves thermal pool, naturally heated year-round to 27°C.

 Take a leisurely self-guided tour through the lofty chambers of South Glory Cave at Yarrangobilly, near Tumut.
 It never fails to astonish.